btcplusplus/upcoming-bitcoin-conferences/README.md

 ## Upcoming Conferences:
 ### hackathon Edition - Florianopolis, Brasil - Feb 19 - 22, 2025
+The Bitcoin network never goes down, and neither do its builders.
+Join us in February down in one of Brazil's nicest beach towns to make friends, build something cool, and get to know the local Brazilian builders community.
 * [Get your tickets](https://btcpp.dev/conf/floripa)
 * [Volunteer](https://ykdl62lcpgz.typeform.com/to/KPf0zWvv)
 * [Present a workshop](https://ykdl62lcpgz.typeform.com/btcpp-floripa)
 * [Sponsor](mailto:sponsor@btcpp.dev)
 ### mempools + mining Edition - Austin, Texas - May 7 - 9, 2025
+Bitcoin transactions get made but how do they get into blocks?
+What is this "policy" that everyone seems to be talking about?
+Join us in Austin Spring 2025 to delve deep into how our transactions move through time and space to reach the next block.
 * [Get your tickets](https://btcpp.dev/conf/atx25)
 * [Volunteer](https://ykdl62lcpgz.typeform.com/to/iztPpYwC)
 * [Lecture](https://ykdl62lcpgz.typeform.com/btcpp-atx25)